As the hosts of this National Writing Project affiliate, we partner with regional education professionals to extend our reach into the community.

 The National Writing Project is the premier effort to improve writing in America.
-It began at the University of California at Berkeley in 1974 and now has over 200 affiliate sites around the country, including the Southern Maine Writing Project at the University of Southern Maine, now in its 5th year.
+It began at the University of California at Berkeley in 1974 and now includes more than 200 sites around the country, including the Southern Maine Writing Project (SMWP) at the University of Southern Maine (USM), in operation since 2006.

-Writing Projects across the country believe in a shared leadership model, which aims to promote writing for everyone across age groups and content areas, K - University.
+Writing Projects across the country believe in a shared leadership model, which aims to promote writing for everyone across age groups and content areas, Kindergarten through University.
 We support teachers as learners.
 In fact, the National Writing Project is the only provider of professional development in writing named in the federal Elementary and Secondary Education Act.